rohith50/SlicerNNInteractive/README.md

 If you would like to use a different port, say `1627`, replace `--port 1527` with `--port 1627`.

+When starting the server, you can ignore the message `nnUNet_raw is not defined [...] how to set this up.`.
+Setting up these environment variables is not necessary when using `nnInteractiveSlicer`.

 ### Client side: Installation in 3D Slicer

 For now, `nnInteractiveSlicer` is not yet available in the Extensions Manager of 3D Slicer.
 So, currently, the following steps are still needed to install the `nnInteractiveSlicer` extension on the client side in 3D Slicer: